FAQ’s

 How can the current scheme be changed to improve access to the street for those with disabilities?

-The previous scheme, implemented as part of the Covid-19 emergency measures, paid no regard to its negative impact on people with disabilities.
 The ideas under our Make Mill Road accessible to all goal are possible ways of addressing some of these impacts.
 Crucially we believe that provision must be made for disabled people to play a full part in future consultations on the street.

 Our resources page includes a detailed report on the impact of Low Traffic Neighbourhoods on disabled people.